“Stress is a fact of life, but it need not be a WAY of life.”

 EXTERNALLY GENERATED STRESS: These are often areas we have little or no control over.
 Things like traffic jams, sick relatives, lost jobs and criticism.

 Although there may be many things in life that you can not control, there are very few things that you can not learn to manage – and that includes the negative side of stress.
 Become aware of the things that make you feel stressed (the stressors), and of how you feel when under stress.
 Learn to “listen” to your body for signs and symptoms, such as headaches, upset stomach and tense muscles.
 You can do something about it.
 Becoming aware, developing and using simple relaxation techniques, gives you a measure of choice and control over the stress factors in your life.

 - Avoid hassles – look for ways around the things that you find stressful.

 - Take a break – a few minutes “time-out” allows you to calm down.

 - Communicate your needs and listen to other peoples

-- Eat a nutritionally balanced diet
+- Eat a nutritionally balanced diet with less processed foods

 - Balance work, rest and play

 - Learn to manage your time effectively – use a diary.